-This section provides descriptions of truck and car designs having specialized features, other than those found in the basic two axle truck applied to a conventional single level passenger car.
-With the exception of bi-level carbody designs, application of cars and trucks with these features in the U.S. has been confined to test and demonstration service.
+This section provides descriptions of truck and car designs having specialized features, other than those found in the basic two-axle truck applied to a conventional single-level passenger car.
+With the exception of bi-level car body designs, application of cars and trucks with these features in the U.S. has been confined to test and demonstration service.

-2.4.1 Bi level Carbody Designs
+2.4.1 Bi-Level Car Body Designs

-Bilevel carbody designs are finding increasing use in the U.S. and elsewhere.
-Bilevel designs are economically attractive for passenger rail service operators: the space available for passenger accommodation is increased with a less-than-proportional increase in cost, train weight, and train length, thus lowering capital and operating cost per passenger.
+Bi-level car body designs are finding increasing use in the U.S. and elsewhere.
+Bi-level designs are economically attractive for passenger rail service operators; the space available for passenger accommodation is increased with a less-than-proportional increase in cost, train weight, and train length, thus lowering capital and operating cost per passenger.
 The principal barrier to using bilevel cars has been restricted height clearances on some routes.
-However, in recent years, innovative car designs, clearance improving efforts on some routes, and a reduction in the space occupied by power and auxiliary systems on cars have all widened the scope for application of bilevel cars.
-It is likely that a majority of cars purchased in future years will be of bilevel design.
+However, in recent years innovative car designs, clearance improving efforts on some routes, and a reduction in the space occupied by power and auxiliary systems on cars have all widened the scope for application of bi-level cars.
+It is likely that a majority of cars purchased in future years will be of bi-level design.

-The significance of bilevel cars for truck design is that trucks have to carry the greater weight of the bilevel body, which is typically of the order of 50% heaver than a single level body, and the carbody center of gravity can be higher, potentially imposing higher roll moments on the suspension.
-Particular care in car design has to be taken to ensure that roll deflections of a bilevel car, for example while negotiating a curve with cant deficiency, are not excessive and do not violate clearances or comfort criteria.
+The significance of bi-level cars for truck design is that the trucks have to carry the greater weight of the bi-level body, which is typically of the order of 50% heavier than a single-level body.
+Additionally the car body center of gravity can be higher, potentially imposing higher roll moments on the suspension.
+Particular care in car design has to be taken to ensure that roll deflections of a bi-level car, for example while negotiating a curve with cant deficiency, are not excessive and do not violate clearances or comfort criteria.

-There are three common bilevel carbody layouts used in the U.S., as illustrated in Figure 2.15.
-The first layout, with doors and entrance vestibules at the ends of the car, and at the same floor height as a single level cars, is shown in Figure 2.15a.
-The bilevel portion is situated between the trucks.
-This layout is well suited to commuter operations: it can be coupled single level cars and used with both high and low platforms.
+There are three common bi-level car body layouts used in the U.S., as illustrated in Figure 2.15.
+The first layout, with doors and entrance vestibules at the ends of the car, and at the same floor height as a single-level cars, is shown in Figure 2.15a.
+The bi-level portion is situated between the trucks.
+This layout is well suited to commuter operations; it can be coupled to single-level cars and used with both high and low platforms.
 Wide, short stairways to the upper and lower levels allow good passenger flow at stops.
 Cars purchased in recent years for commuter service in Boston, New York (Long Island), southern Florida, and southern California have this layout.

-Figure 2.15b illustrates the layout of bilevel long distance intercity cars operated by Amtrak.
+Figure 2.15b illustrates the layout of bi-level long distance intercity cars operated by Amtrak.
 This layout has a full length upper level, with access to adjacent cars being at the upper level.
 A lower level is situated between the trucks, with entrance doors and stairs to the upper level.
 Auxiliary equipment is housed in the spaces above the trucks.
 Having doors on the lower level means that this layout is not compatible with high platforms.